GLOBAL MARKETS-Stocks, euro slip as Europe concerns mount

 Chinese industrial output expanded in April at its slowest annual pace in nearly three years.
 When paired with poor trade figures from Thursday, the data suggest China’s economy continues to slow after a weak first-quarter performance.

-Brent crude futures for June delivery shed 47 cents to settle at $112.26 a barrel.
+Brent crude futures for June delivery settled down 47 cents at $112.26 a barrel.

-The U.S. June light sweet crude contract declined 95 cents to settle at $96.13 a barrel.
+The U.S. light sweet June contract settled down 95 cents at $96.13 a barrel.

-Gold fell almost 1 percent, capping a 3.7 percent loss for the week, its biggest weekly decline this year.